+Millions of East Coast residents experience a hurricane each year.
 But you don’t have to turn your life into a disaster zone just because it’s chaos outside!
-Here are some tips to keep your sanity:
+Here are some hurricane safety tips to keep you and your family secure.

-While it’s good to know what’s going on and what your friends are doing, if you want to stay sane during the storm, talk to your level-headed friends.
+While it’s good to know what’s going on and what your friends are doing, if you want to keep your sanity during a major emergency, talk to your more your level-headed friends so you can stay grounded.

 Hurricanes, tornados, and other natural disasters are a ratings bonanza!
 Local meteorologists live for these kinds of stories- you can feel pretty hardcore shooting a standup with the wind whipping up your hair.
-And who doesn’t love the feel-good human interest stories of local heroes rescuing a family of puppies from harm’s way?
+And who doesn’t love the feel-good human interest stories of a local hero getting in a canoe to rescue a family of puppies from the flooding?

 There’s nothing wrong with keeping up with the news, or this type of educational entertainment.
 Just be sure you watch with a discerning eye.